SuperHouse/esp-open-rtos/README.md

 * Source & binary components from the [Espressif IOT RTOS SDK](https://github.com/espressif/esp_iot_rtos_sdk) were released under the MIT license.
 Source code components are relicensed here under the BSD license.
 The original parts are Copyright (C) Espressif Systems.

 * Newlib is covered by several copyrights and licenses, as per the files in the `libc` directory.

+* [mbedTLS](https://tls.mbed.org/) is provided under the Apache 2.0 license as described in the file extras/mbedtls/mbedtls/apache-2.0.txt. mbedTLS is Copyright (C) ARM Limited.

 Components under `extras/` may contain different licenses, please see those directories for details.